abhiwand/atk/api-doc/src/main/resources/python/graph-titan/annotate_degrees.rst

             "in" : Degree is calculated as the in-degree.
             "undirected" : Degree is calculated as the undirected degree.
 (Assumes that the edges are all undirected.)
-            (Any prefix of the strings "out", "in", "undirected" will select the corresponding option.)

-    input_edge_labels : list of str (optional)
+            (Any prefix of the strings "out", "in", "undirected" will select the corresponding option.) input_edge_labels : list of str (optional)
-        If this list is provided, only edges whose labels are included in the given set will be consided in the degree calculation.
+        If this list is provided, only edges whose labels are included in the given set will be considered in the degree calculation.
 In the default situation (when no list is provided), all edges will be used in the degree calculation, regardless of label.

-    edge_weight_property : str (optional)
-        The name of the edge property that contains the weights of edges.
-        If this field is not provided, the calculation defaults to unweighted degree: All edges have weight 1.

-    edge_weight_default : double (optional)
-        Default weight to use for an edge if the edge does not possess a property of key edge_weight_property.
-        Only used if edge_weight_property is provided and the calculation is therefore weighted.

     Returns
     -------
     graph : graph
-        a graph object that is a copy of the input graph with the addition that every vertex of the graph has its (weighted) :term:`degree` stored in a user-specified property.
+        a graph object that is a copy of the input graph with the addition that every vertex of the graph has its :term:`degree` stored in a user-specified property.

     Examples
     --------